 Living on an Unpaid Intern Budget

-Unfortunately, the reality of the situation is that aside from being an unpaid internship, sometimes the internship can even cost you.
-The price of commuting to and from work adds up faster than you could imagine, not to mention that some companies are unable to reimburse you for out-of-office errands that may require cross-town cab fare.
+One of the most difficult aspects of an unpaid internship is that not only are you not being paid for your work, but sometimes the internship can even cost you.
+The price of commuting to and from work adds up quick, not to mention that some companies are unable to reimburse you for out-of-office errands that may require cross-town cab fare.

 A very important step to take is figuring out how to manage student loans (if you have them) while you’re holding an unpaid internship.
-Talk to your loan provider the second it starts looking for money from you.
-You do not want to have your loans wind up in collections while you’re already dealing with an unpaid internship!
+Talk to your loan provider before your grace period ends.
+You don’t want to have your loans wind up in collections while you’re already dealing with an unpaid internship!

 Scrimp and save the best you can — you’re probably already familiar with this concept!
 Utilize the coin counter at your bank; all of your spare change could buy a week’s worth of dinner.
 Take extra time to clip coupons before you go grocery shopping, and always pack your own lunches.
 Keep an ear to the ground for free food in the office — this way you can save whatever you packed for today until tomorrow.